TritonDataCenter/sdc-heartbeater-agent/README.md

 # Overview

-The Smart Datacenter Hearbeater Agent (or heartbeater, for short) is a process which runs on all SDC nodes and periodically emits to AMQP a object containing usage and status information.
+The Smart Datacenter Hearbeater Agent (or heartbeater, for short) is a process which runs on all SDC nodes and periodically emits to AMQP an object containing usage and status information for the server on which its run.

-Start with the guidelines: <https://mo.joyent.com/docs/eng>

 # Repository